 There are many differing opinions on druids within the TTRPG community.
-Some see them as extremely useful whilst others find the class mechanisms to be rather annoying.
+Some see them as extremely useful, while others find the class mechanisms to be somewhat annoying.
 Whatever your opinion is, there is no questioning that they have some pretty awesome spells.
 Here are, in my opinion, some of the best spells you can choose for your druid.

-This is only a cantrip, but it is by far one of the most useful cantrips out there.
-Many druids do not put strength as their highest stat, and that makes sense, why would they when they can turn into a bear?
+This is only a cantrip, but it is by far one of the most valuable cantrips out there.
+Many druids do not put strength as their highest stat, and that makes sense.
+Why would they when they can turn into a bear?
 But it does mean that your melee combat can become a lot trickier.
-Shillelagh helps with this as you can use this cantrip on a club or quarterstaff so that rather than adding strength modifier to your attack roll, you add your spellcasting modifier.
+Shillelagh helps with this as you can use this cantrip on a club or quarterstaff so that rather than adding a strength modifier to your attack roll, you add your spellcasting modifier.
 This spell also comes in handy if you ever plan on choosing the feat of ‘polearm master’ for your character.

 Goodberry (1st Level)

-This spell is often dismissed, but if you ever wanted your character to be like a Pokémon trainer, this spell might just make you feel like that.
-This 1st level spell may not provide as many hit points as heal wounds or cure wounds, but it does provide any creature that consumes it to regain 1 hit point, similar to giving a Pokémon a berry.
+This spell is often dismissed, but if you ever wanted your character to be like a Pokémon trainer, this spell might make you feel like that.
+This 1st level spell may not provide as many hit points as heal wounds or cure wounds, but it does give any creature that consumes it to regain one hit point, similar to giving a Pokémon a berry.
 As well as this, goodberries provide enough nourishment for a whole day.
-Meaning that, if you didn’t want to, your adventuring party wouldn’t have to spend all that hard earned gold on food.
+Meaning that if you didn’t want to, your adventuring party wouldn’t have to spend all that hard-earned gold on food.

 Entangle (1st Level)

 This first level spell doesn’t deal any direct damage, but it makes it a lot easier for you to attack your foes.
 When casting this spell, you produce a mass of sprouting vines in a 20ft square.
-This whole area becomes difficult terrain, thus decreasing the movement speed of anyone in this area.
-If a creature is in the area when you cast the spell, then they must succeed a strength saving throw or be restrained.
-Restricting movement is a great way to control the battlefield and the restrained condition provides its own slew of benefits: advantage on attacks against the restrained, whilst they have disadvantage on attacks and Dexterity saving throws.
+This whole area becomes rugged terrain, thus decreasing the movement speed of anyone in this area.
+If a creature is in the area when you cast the spell, they must succeed in a strength saving throw or be restrained.
+Restricting movement is a great way to control the battlefield.
+The restrained condition provides its slew of benefits: advantage on attacks against the restrained, while they have disadvantage on attacks and Dexterity saving throws.

 Faerie Fire (1st Level)

-If you have chosen a race that does not have darkvision, this spell is great as it allows you to highlight objects and creatures within the target area, if the creatures fail a Dex save.
-Everything illuminated by the spell emits 10ft of dim light, with attacks against illuminated creatures being made at advantage, and those creatures being unable to benefit from being invisible.
+If you have chosen a race that does not have darkvision, this spell is excellent as it allows you to highlight objects and creatures within the target area if the creatures fail a Dex save.
+Everything illuminated by the spell emits 10ft of dim light, with attacks against illuminated creatures being made at an advantage and those creatures unable to benefit from being invisible.

 Pass Without a Trace (2nd Level)

 Time to be some sneaky cat burglars with this 2nd level spell.
-You can mask both yourself and your companions and it gives you a giant bonus of +10 to your stealth checks and you are unable to be tracked.
-However, you need to remain close as if someone goes further than 30ft away from the caster they will lose the benefits of the spell.
+You can mask both yourself and your companions, and it gives you a giant bonus of +10 to your stealth checks, and you cannot be tracked.
+However, you need to remain close, as if someone goes further than 30ft away from the caster, they will lose the benefits of the spell.

 Spike Growth (2nd Level)

-Spike growth is similar to the aforementioned Entangle, but it is a little more damaging in its ways.
+Spike growth is similar to the Entangle mentioned above, but it is a little more damaging in its ways.
 This 2nd level spell creates thorny spikes in a 20ft radius area.
-Not only does this turn the area into difficult terrain, but it causes anyone who moves within it 2d4 piercing damage for every five feet of movement.
-The only downfall from this being such a wide area is that it is common to accidentally catch your other party members in the thorns.
+Not only does this turn the area into difficult terrain, but it causes anyone who moves within it 2d4 piercing damage for every 5ft of movement.
+The only downfall from this being such a vast area is that it is common to catch your other party members in the thorns accidentally.
 Trust me, I speak from experience.

 Moonbeam (2nd Level)

-Moonbeam is one of my favourite spells to use.
-Whilst it is a Druid spell it can be used by Paladins who take the Oath of the Ancients.
+Moonbeam is one of my favorite spells to use.
+While it is a Druid spell, it can be used by Paladins who take the Oath of the Ancients.
 Casting this spell sends a beam of light in a 5ft radius.
 Any creature that enters this radius has to endure searing pain and take 2d10 radiant damage, or half as much if they make a successful constitution save.
-You can cast this spell at higher levels, dealing an extra d10 for every level you increase it.
+You can cast this spell at higher levels, dealing an extra d10 for every level you increase.